This post may contain affiliate links. See our affiliate disclosure for more.

-When you’re creating your designs, you take the time to make sure it appears spectacularly.
-No designer will want their work to be misrepresented in any way, including on the medium to which it is printed.
+When you are creating your designs, you spend a lot of time creating every line, color, and shape in a specific way to make sure it appears spectacularly.
+No designer wants their work to be misrepresented in any way, especially in the final, printed product.

 The 10 best printers for graphic designers